calebw12345/calebw12345/README.md

 - 👋 Hi, I’m @calebw12345

-- 👀 I’m interested in all things ULtrasonic Testint, Non-Destructive Evaluation, big data, AI, and ML.
+- 👀 I’m interested in all things Ultrasonic Testing, Non-Destructive Evaluation, big data, AI, and ML.
 - 💞️ I’m looking to collaborate with anyone about anything, just let me know what problem you want to solve!
 Contact me with a message that breifs what you're interesting in doing.